 *Regularly use a smartphone

-Study-related exams and tests are provided free of charge.
+Study-related exams, blood tests, a blood glucose meter and supplies, and a FitBit are provided free of charge.

 $300 for completing the assessments